 God is God.
 He uses yielded women as He sees fit.

-It’s beyond narrow-minded to say God cannot use women in leadership.
+It’s beyond narrow-minded to say God cannot use women in this is one of the biggest challenges women face.
 Still, some people (and denominations) believe this is absolute truth.
 I feel for my sisters in leadership.
 They not only have to overcome the snares of the enemy, but they also have to watch out for the traps of ill-informed brothers and sisters in Christ.
 Sad.

 Challenge 2: Some men just have issues.